babylonlabs-io/finality-provider/docs/finality-provider-operation.md

 eotsd init --home <path>
 ```

+If `eotsd.conf` already exists `init` will not succeed, if the operator wishes to
+overwrite the config file they need to use `--force`.

 Parameters:
 - `--home`: Directory for EOTS Manager configuration and data
-  - Default: `/Users/<username>/Library/Application Support/Eotsd`
+  - Default: `DefaultEOTSDir` the default EOTS home directory
   - Example: `--home ./eotsHome`

 ### 3.2.
-Create/Add an EOTS Key
+Add an EOTS Key

 This section explains the process of setting up the private keys for the
 EOTS manager.
 Operators *must* create an EOTS key before starting the
-EOTS daemon.=
+EOTS daemon.

-We will be using the [cosmos-sdk](https://docs.cosmos.network/v0.52/user/run-node/keyring)
+We will be using the [Cosmos SDK](https://docs.cosmos.network/v0.52/user/run-node/keyring)
-backends for key storage,
+backends for key storage.
+At this point in time we are only offering `test` keyring
-which offer support for the following keyrings:
-- `test` is a password-less keyring and is unencrypted on disk.
-- `os` uses the system's secure keyring and will prompt for a passphrase at startup.
-- `file` encrypts the keyring with a passphrase and stores it on disk.

-Operators can choose whether to keep the key encrypted or unencrypted on disk
-based on their requirements.
-However, for production workloads, we recommend
-using the `os` or `file` keyring backends for enhanced security.

-For simplicity, we will be using the `test` keyring throughout the
-rest of the document.
+until further development and testing.

+Since this key is accessed by an automated daemon process, it must be stored
+unencrypted on disk and associated with the `test` keyring backend.
+This ensures that the finality provider daemon can promptly submit
+transactions, such as block votes and public randomness submissions that are
+essential for its liveness and earning of rewards.

 - If you already have an existing key from Phase-1, proceed to
   [Import an existing EOTS key](#321-import-an-existing-eots-key)